tatianegercina/FinTech/01-Lesson-Plans/whiteboard/3-Interview-Qs/README.md

 ## Overview

 This directory contains a collection of annotated interview questions.
-Each question features a corresponding a README, with details as to what Peer Interviewers should evaluate for; sugested hints; and solutions.
+Each question features a corresponding a README, with details as to what Peer Interviewers should evaluate for; suggested hints; and solutions.

-Some questions are primarily intended to improve students' problem solving ability, and are most appropriate for advanced students.
-Others primarily reinforce fundamental JavaScript concepts, and are suitable for students at all levels.
-Questions are arranged by type below.

 Review the [Notes to the Interviewer](2-Supplements/README.md) prior to performing an interview.